Survey shows teens worried about learning loss due to pandemic

 TOPEKA, Kan.
-(KSNT) – Kids are facing learning loss after a year of school during a pandemic.
+(KSNT) – Kids face learning loss after a year of school during a pandemic.
 A new national survey shows many teens are worried about their future.

 Nearly two in five 13 to 17-year-olds feel like they’re behind heading into the fall.
 Some of them feel like last year has already done permanent damage.